itepastra/nixconf/README.md

 Both my pc and laptop are running mainly niri with plasma mostly just there because I didn't want to setup sddm themes myself.

-the server has some nginx helper functions so I can easily add more proxies for random websites I make.

 I hope you have a great rest of your day.